Homemade Brazo Gitano (Guava Swiss Roll)

 Recipe Tips & Tricks

-- Room Temperature Ingredients: Ensure that your eggs and dairy are at room temperature for a smoother, more elastic sponge cake batter.
+- Room Temperature Ingredients: Make sure your eggs and dairy are at room temperature for a smoother, more elastic sponge cake batter.

 - Don’t Overbake: Be vigilant when baking – overbaking can result in a dry cake that’s prone to cracking when rolled.